 IT Support / Broadcast Engineer

-BBC News is one of the largest and most respected news organisations in the world.
 BBC News is replacing their current Newsroom Computer system with OpenMedia, by Annova.
-The new system will be rolled across more than 100 sites and to over 10,000 users.
-This is an impressive project in both scope and scale, configuring and supporting the first ever installation of the OpenMedia system in the UK.
-It delivers integration with the wide range of BBC broadcast systems and devices in use across the organization and enables BBC News to be broadcast across your favourite TV, Radio and Digital platforms.
+This is the first ever installation of this enterprise scale IT system in the UK.
+It delivers integration with the wide range of broadcast systems and devices across the BBC and enables BBC News to be broadcast across your favourite TV, Radio and Digital platforms.

 As an IT support engineer some of your activities will include: